jbelmont/nosql-workshop/docs/mongodb-aggregation.md

 ## Map-Reduce

+*All of the examples stem from the official docs at [Map Reduce Examples](https://docs.mongodb.com/manual/tutorial/map-reduce-examples/#map-reduce-examples)

 [Map-Reduce](https://docs.mongodb.com/manual/aggregation/#map-reduce)

 > MongoDB also provides map-reduce operations to perform aggregation.
 In general, map-reduce operations have two phases: a map stage that processes each document and emits one or more objects for each input document, and reduce phase that combines the output of the map operation.
 Optionally, map-reduce can have a finalize stage to make final modifications to the result.
 Like other aggregation operations, map-reduce can specify a query condition to select the input documents as well as sort and limit the results.